 Detail Movement works in Edinburgh, Scotland, mainly in Stockbridge, Comely Bank and New Town areas.
-However, Detail Movement also offers certain design services that can be done remotely to other areas or cities as well.
+However, Detail Movement also offers certain design services that can be done remotely to other cities as well.

 Although there is nothing wrong with choosing an in-store decorator/design service, most (if not all) designers are required to exclusively use the company’s products.
 If you want a variety of products or a bespoke design, you will have access to a wider range of products and discounts if you work with independent interior designers.

-Before contacting an interior designer, it’s best to have an idea of want you want to do in your home.
+Before contacting an interior designer, it’s best to have an idea of what you want to do in your home.
 Think about what would you like to change (take out and/or replace), what activities do you want to do, i.e. entertain friends twice a week or hold a movie evening for friends/family, have a home office etc.

 It’s also useful to think about how much are you willing to spend on this project.
 It’s a question that your potential designer will ask you so it’s important to become comfortable talking about this subject.
 Your designer is there to help you better understand the market and see if your project is feasible.
 Talking freely about your budget will help you get the most out of the initial meeting.

 During the first consultation the interior designer will ask you a lot of personal questions.
 While this can seem pretty intimidating at first, the only reason we (as interior designers) do this is to get to know you better.